 After that, we returned to the Sambiya Lodge and continued towards Paraa, which, in a way, represents the tourist center of the park.
 We camped at Nile Safari Lodge.
 Their campsite has a fantastic view over the Nile and we could use their restaurant, which served excellent meals (and cold beer!).

 For the next two days, we did early morning drives over delta game-viewing circuits.
 It was fantastic, with lush and green savanna landscapes and plenty of animals.

 Nile boat trip was sold-out on the first day, but we managed to get us reservations for the second day afternoon.
-It was excellent, with plenty of animals on the banks, and the view to the falls from the bottom was stunning.
+It was excellent, with plenty of animals on the banks, and the view to the falls from the bottom was astounding.